ITSpecialist111/ai_automation_suggester/README.md

 ## Features

+- **Automatic Automation Suggestions**: Receive AI-generated automation ideas whenever new entities are added to your Home Assistant instance.
-- **Manual Analysis Trigger**: Allows you to manually trigger the AI analysis at any time, providing flexibility to implement an automation trigger that suits your needs.
+- **Manual Analysis Trigger**: Allows you to manually trigger the AI analysis at any time, providing flexibility and control.
-- **Supports Multiple AI Providers**: Choose from a variety of AI models including OpenAI, Google, Groq, and local models like LocalAI and Ollama for privacy-focused users.
+- **Supports Multiple AI Providers**: Choose from a variety of AI models including OpenAI, Anthropic, Google, Groq, and local models like LocalAI and Ollama for privacy-focused users.
+- **Customizable Prompts**: Override the default system prompt to tailor the suggestions to your specific needs.
-- **Custom LLM Variants**: Users can select their preferred AI model variant, such as OpenAI's `o1-preview`.
+- **Custom LLM Variants**: Users can select their preferred AI model variant, such as OpenAI's `gpt-3.5-turbo`.
 - **Persistent Notifications**: Suggestions are delivered via Home Assistant's persistent notifications.
-- **Sensor Entity**: Creates a sensor entity to display the status and suggestions.
+- **Sensor Entities**: Provides sensors to display the status of suggestions and provider connection status.
 - **German Translation**: Added support for German language to reach a global audience.

 ---